The York Green Streets initiative aims to increase the tree canopy cover across York.

 - benefiting the economy by making places more attractive to live in and visit

-In the first year of the initiative the council planted 2,500 trees across 13 sites, including 10 schools.
+During the 2023/24 tree planting season the council planted 2,500 trees across 13 sites, including 10 schools.
 Tree planting is fully funded by external grants that include aftercare to ensure the trees successfully establish.

-The council aims to plant a further 1,600 trees in 2024/25, subject to grant funding, with a particular focus on street trees.
-Two new micro woods of 200 square metre each will also be planted to mark the coronation of King Charles.
+The council planted a further 2,800 trees in 2024/25, with a particular focus on street trees and two new micro woods of 200 square metre each will also be planted to mark the coronation of King Charles III.

 Also see